 The task library is initialized from the tasks in the human-curated benchmark.
 It provides the task creator with a list of past task descriptions to condition on in the description generation stage and a list of past codes in the code generation stage.
-Then, the task creator is prompted to select reference tasks from the task library as examples for coding new tasks.
-After the task implementation is finished and passes all tests including successfully generating demonstrations, we then prompt the LLM to reflect on the new task and the task library and form an ensembled decision for whether the newly generated task should be added to the library.
+Then, the task creator is prompted to retrieve reference tasks from the task library as examples for coding new tasks, i.e. retrieval augmented generation (RAG).
+After the task implementation is finished and can successfully generate demonstrations, we then prompt the LLM to reflect on the new task and the task library and form an ensembled decision for whether the newly generated task should be added to the library.
 In Figure 4, we observe interesting composition and extrapolation behaviors in the tasks generated by GenSim.
 These saved task codes can be used offline to generate demonstration trajectory data for multitask policy training.